Your cookie preferences

 Economy 10 gives you the same energy as any other tariff, but during ten off-peak hours of the day, your energy will cost less.
 The Economy 10 discounted rates are typically broken down into seven hours at night, and three hours during the day.
 While Economy 10 offers unit rates of up to half the price of peak rates, the standing charges are often higher.

-How can I take advantage of Economy 10?
+How can I take advantage of an Economy 10 tariff?

-You should be aware that Economy 10 tariffs typically only offer five hours of heat at night (complimented with three in the afternoon and two in the evening).
-This may not be suitable for older storage heaters that require seven hours of continuous heating to store enough heat.
+You should be aware that Economy 10 tariffs typically only offer five hours of heat at night (complemented with three in the afternoon and two in the evening).
 You will also need to make sure your major appliances, like your washing machine, dishwasher and tumble dryer, have timer settings so they can be operated at night.

 On that note, it's also worth thinking about where your appliances are located.
 It’s no good having a washing machine with a timer if it is located next to your bedroom and will keep you up all night.